juhanikataja/rahti-slides-wip/markdown/bioweek-rahti.md

 >Is a container orchestration platform that allows running Docker container images.

-* OpenShift "community edition", currently version 3.10
+* OpenShift "community edition": *OKD - The Origin Community Distribution of Kubernetes that powers Red Hat OpenShift.*
 * A Kubernetes implementation
-    * Kubernetes originally from Google
+    * Kubernetes originally developed at Google
     * Now maintained by Cloud Native Computing Foundation
     * OpenShift skills translate to Kubernetes skills and vice versa
+* Terms OpenShift and Kubernetes can be used interchangeably, but OpenShift has some additional features that Kubernetes hasn't

 ---